 1. Experiment with additional lighting gear.

 If you aren’t achieving quite the look you want, you can bring in additional help, such as diffusers or reflectors.
 Diffusers soften the intensity of the light when placed in front of the source, whereas reflectors bounce light back onto the subject at a new angle.
-Both of these options can help reduce shadows even further—and can often be achieved in a DIY manner if you don’t have the equipment lying around.
+Both options can help reduce shadows even more.
+You can often do this yourself if you don’t have the right equipment.

 2. Pay attention to color temperature.